-The fuel giant, Colonial Pipeline, was hacked on Friday by ransomware cybercriminals, and it’s impacting everyone on the East Coast.
-From rising fuel prices and lines at the pump to the specter of a widespread gas shortage and inflation, the United States is in a serious bind.
+The fuel giant Colonial Pipeline was hacked on Friday by ransomware cybercriminals, impacting everyone on the East Coast.
+From rising fuel prices and lines at the pump to the specter of a widespread gas shortage and inflation, the United States is in a severe bind.
 Why?
 Ransomware.

-Sophisticated Russian hackers calling themselves the DarkSide made off with almost 100 gigabytes of data, declared the data hostage and threatened to leak it onto the internet.
-The ransomware incident underscores the risk that ransomware can post to not only critical national infrastructure but also to every business and government agency out there.
-(And, it may impact you too, since you may not be able to buy gas this weekend if you live on the East Coast.)
+Sophisticated Russian hackers calling themselves the DarkSide made off with almost 100 gigabytes of data, declared the data hostage, and threatened to leak it onto the internet.
+The ransomware incident underscores the risk that ransomware can pose to critical national infrastructure and every business and government agency.
+(It may also impact you since you may not be able to buy gas this weekend if you live on the East Coast.)

-The bad news is that it’s only going to get worse, since the DarkSide is a malware operator that runs a Ransomware-as-a-Service network — meaning that other cybercriminals can pay to use their technology to access a victim’s network.
-The criminals then encrypt and exfiltrate data, after which they threaten to expose the data if a ransom is not paid.
+The bad news is that it will only worsen since the DarkSide is a malware operator that runs a Ransomware-as-a-Service network — meaning that other cybercriminals can pay to use their technology to access a victim’s network.
+The criminals then encrypt and exfiltrate data, threatening to expose the data if a ransom is not paid.
 According to the U.S. Cybersecurity and Infrastructure Security Agency, “Groups leveraging DarkSide have recently been targeting organizations across various…sectors, including manufacturing, legal, insurance, healthcare and energy.”

 Ransomware and the Most Vulnerable Industries List

-Yep, on the list of industries that are most vulnerable to hacking and ransomware, energy enterprises like the Colonial Pipeline are at the top.
-The Colonial Pipeline is the U.S.’ largest pipeline system for refined oil products.
-At 5,500 miles long, it carries more than 100 million gallons of gasoline, diesel, jet fuel and heating oil per day between Texas and New York.
+On the list of industries most vulnerable to hacking and ransomware, energy enterprises like the Colonial Pipeline are at the top.
+The Colonial Pipeline is the U.S.’s most extensive pipeline system for refined oil products.
+At 5,500 miles long, it carries more than 100 million gallons of gasoline, diesel, jet fuel, and heating oil daily between Texas and New York.
 That’s roughly 45 percent of the fuel consumed on the East Coast.

 Perhaps your organization is smaller than the Colonial Pipeline.
 So what then?
 Just keep in mind that even if you are working for a smaller business, as long as it’s in one of the following industries, you are also at the top of that “most vulnerable” list: